 What is liposarcoma?

 Liposarcoma is a malignant soft tissue tumor that develops in fat tissue.
-It’s most often found in the abdominal cavity or extremities, usually the thigh or upper arm, but they can be found anywhere in the body.
+It’s most often found in the abdominal cavity or extremities, usually the thigh or upper arm, but it can be found anywhere in the body.
+Liposarcoma tumors can exist for a long time before they are discovered and does not usually spread beyond its local location.
+The cause of this tumor is unknown but has been linked to genetics and inherited diseases.
+Liposarcoma is very rare in children, and is much more likely to occur in an adult.

 What are the symptoms of liposarcoma?

 Because soft tissue sarcomas affect tissue that is elastic and easily moved, a tumor may exist for a long time before being discovered, growing large and pushing aside surrounding tissue.
-Symptoms vary greatly with the size, location and spread of the tumor, but may include:
+Liposarcoma symptoms vary greatly with the size, location and spread of the tumor, but may include:

 - painless swelling or mass anywhere on the body